chasemcquown/high-five/README.md

 - [Links](#links)

-## Installation
+## 💾Installation

-Developers looking to practice with this app you must install [Node.js](https://nodejs.org/en/).
-Once you have Node.js installed, then install Node Package Manager(npm) and a few dependencies such as Express, Handlebars and Sequelize
+To install this code, download the zip file, or use GitHub's guidelines to clone the repository.
+Also, you need to install [Node.js](https://nodejs.org/en/) and a text editor, I would recommend Visual Studio Code. .
+Once you have Node.js installed, then install Node Package Manager(npm) and a few dependencies such as Express, Handlebars and Sequelize.

+`npm init`

+`npm install mysql2  sequelize dotenv express`

+## 💻Usage

+Run the following command at the root of your project:

+`mysql -u root -p`

+Enter Password when promted

+`source db/schema.sql`

+`quit`

+`npm run seed`

+`npm start`

 ## Purpose